2025–26 Coupe de France: Rounds 1 to 6

-Every district level and regional level teams can join in the first round or get exempted to the second or third round.
-The exempted regional level teams, the teams from National 3 and a team from Saint Pierre and Miquelon will be joining the competition in the third round.
-The teams from National 2 will be joining the competition at the fourth round.
-The teams from National will be joining the competition at the fifth round.
+Every district-level and regional level teams could join in the first round or get exempted to the second or third round.
+The exempted regional level teams, the teams from National 3 and a team from Saint Pierre and Miquelon joined the competition in the third round.
+The teams from National 2 joined the competition at the fourth round.
+The teams from National joined the competition at the fifth round.